UoaWDCC/VPS/learn/pages/state.md

 A more complex example would be tracking user input for prescribing medicine.
 You would have buttons with increment and decrement actions on a tracked value for the dosage of each medication, and a text box labelled $$medicine-x-dosage$$ above each pair of buttons.
 This way, you can create a numerical input within the scenario.

+## Binding Tracked Values to Scene Elements

+Tracked values can also control the properties of scene elements while a scenario is being played.
+For example, binding a box's **X position** to a number tracked value named `playerX` makes the box move whenever an action changes `playerX`.

+To create a binding:

+1. Select the scene element on the canvas.
+2. Open **State Bindings** in the right sidebar and press the plus button.
+3. Select the component property to control.
+4. Select a tracked value of the required type and press **Create**.

+Bindings support position, size, rotation, layer order, opacity, clickability, fills, strokes, textbox padding, and image properties where applicable.
+The tracked value type must match the property type shown in the binding dialog.
+Bindings are applied during play mode; the element's saved authoring value is used as a fallback if its tracked value is missing or has an incompatible type.

+You can combine bindings with actions to build interactive elements.
+A `playerX` number could begin at `100`; one button could add `-20` to it and another could add `20`.
+Binding a box's **X position** to `playerX` then creates a simple left/right-controlled sprite.

 ## Next Steps

 Tracked values can also control which [Resources](/resources/) are visible to the player at any given point in the scenario.